ris3abh/deep-learning/README.md

 ## Neural Network Architecture from Scratch

 This repository is designed for practicing and implementing neural network architectures from scratch.
 It aims to provide a comprehensive understanding of how neural networks work by building them without relying on high-level frameworks like TensorFlow or PyTorch.
+The main objective is to create a baseline and learn about different architectures in Computer Vision, NLP, and other domains.

 #### Table of Contents
 1. Project Overview